2022 Under-19 EURO finals: Who are the top scorers?

 Article body

-France's attacking trident of Ange-Yoan Bonny, Alan Virginius and Loum Tchaouna, England's Carney Chukwuemeka and Dane Scarlett and Oscar Gloukh of Israel have scored two goals apiece so far at the 2022 Under-19 EURO finals in Slovakia.
+France's Loum Tchaouna struck twice in Les Petits Bleus victory over Italy to top the 2022 Under-19 EURO finals goalscoring charts on Friday.

-Speaking after scoring in Les Petits Bleus win against Romania, Tchaouna admitted a "small competition between the strikers" but made clear they are "not really focused" on their individual performances.
+Tchaouna has admitted a "small competition between the France strikers" but made clear they are "not really focused" on their individual performances.

-Having hit the post in England's opening match, Scarlett explained how he "got on the training ground and just worked hard" before hitting his two goals in the Young Lions' victory against Serbia on Wednesday.
+Six players have recorded two goals at the finals in Slovakia so far: Ange-Yoan Bonny and Alan Virginius (France), Carney Chukwuemeka and Dane Scarlett (England), Oscar Gloukh (Israel) and Cristian Volpato (Italy)

 2022 Under-19 EURO finals top scorers